Getting around the Tropical North

 Once you’ve arrived in Tropical North Queensland, there’s so much to see that you won’t want to stay in the one place.
-You’ll be happy to know there are plenty of ways to get around, whether you want to travel by car, bus or train.
+You’ll be happy to know there are plenty of ways to get around, whether you want to travel by car or motorhome, bus, taxi or train.

 Buses run regularly from Cairns along the coast and it’s easy to hop between towns like Port Douglas, Palm Cove and Mission Beach.
 The Kuranda Scenic Rail runs inland from Cairns to the scenic town of Kuranda on the Atherton Tablelands.
 The Savannahlander will take you further west and travels from Cairns to Forsayth, with scenic tours offered at various points throughout the journey.